Adding A Song

 Do note that the "Metadata Tags" all need to be empty so XCC Mixer reads the WAV as Format 0001, the WAV format the game uses.

-Don't forget to name it properly (no more than 8 characters) and save to the game's directory/folder.
-To test whether or not it worked, save the WAV under the name "grinder" for RA2 (this assumes you're using vanilla theme.ini, or at leat one that doesn't change the menu's theme).
+Don't forget to name it properly (only numbers and/or letters) and save to the game's directory/folder.
+To test whether or not it worked, save the WAV under the name "grinder" for RA2 (this assumes you're using vanilla theme.ini, or at least one that doesn't change the menu's theme).

 You'll always hear proper stereo if it's in the WAV file, regardless of menu or in-game.